 The Community Health Needs Assessment attempts to identify and quantify the health disparities within a defined county population that are at disproportionately higher in incidence of disease, disability, or at risk of experiencing worse health outcomes.
 Within these identified disparities and availability of health resources, gaps can be identified and prioritized based on need so that health resources can be targeted.
-Planning initiatives to address community health needs take in consideration the existing initiatives, the available resources that we are aware of, and where future improvements can be anticipated to make meaningful impact on improving community health.
+Planning initiatives to address community health needs will be take in consideration existing initiatives, the available resources, and where future improvements can be anticipated to make meaningful impact on improving community health.